Hair Color Too Dark? How to Lighten It (Without Bleach)

 1. Hair Color Too Dark?
 Use Color Remover!

-What is color remover?
 Color remover, or color eraser, is a chemical that essentially reverses the oxidation of hair color molecules inside the hair shaft.
-It smells like sulphur, so don't be alarmed—that's just the product working its magic.
+It smells like sulfur, so don't be alarmed—that's just the product working its magic.
 While it may dry your hair out a bit, it's still very safe and not remotely as damaging as bleach would be.
 This is one of the most effective methods, especially if it's done at a salon.

-- Then, it is rinsed out thoroughly with cool water and shampooed.
+- Rinse it out thoroughly with cool water and shampoo.
 (Some stylists may also perform a test to see if it's all out by pouring developer on the hair.
-This will make the color that's left over re-oxidize.
-Don't worry if this happens, they'll just re-apply the color eraser.)
+This will make the color that's leftover re-oxidize.
+Don't worry if this happens: They'll just re-apply the color eraser).

 If all the color isn't out, then the color applied after this process could go right back to the first color.
 To avoid this, after all this has taken place, your next color should be 1–2 shades lighter than the goal color, just to ensure it doesn't just turn super dark again.